RosettaCommons/documentation/application_documentation/structure_prediction/loop_modeling/KIC_with_fragments.md

     LOOP 88 95 92 0 1
     ```

     **NOTE:** Residue indices in loop definition files refer to *Rosetta numbering* (numbered continuously from '1', including across multi-chain proteins).
-It may be useful to renumber starting structures with Rosetta numbering so loop defintions and PDB residue indices agree.
+It may be useful to renumber starting structures with Rosetta numbering so loop definitions and PDB residue indices agree.

 -   Fragment libraries, specified by the flags `-loops:frag_sizes`, which defines the number of residues per fragment (commonly used are `9 3 1` to utilize 9mers, 3mers and 1mers during sampling), and `-loops:frag_files`, which defines the path to and name of the respective fragment libraries.
 Those files can be generated for any amino acid sequence of interest, using either the free [[Robetta web server|http://robetta.bakerlab.org/]] or the [[fragment picker application|app-fragment-picker]]; see [[Using Fragment Files in Rosetta|fragment-file]] for details).
 When `none` is specified as the name of the 1mers fragment library, 1mer fragments will be automatically generated from the given 3mers fragment data.